 What is acute bronchitis?

 Acute bronchitis is an infection of the the bronchi - the large airways.
 Acute bronchitis is common and is usually due to infection with a virus.
 Infection with a germ (a bacterial infection) is a less common cause.

 The diagram above shows the sites of a range of respiratory infections.
 This leaflet just deals with acute bronchitis.
 See the separate leaflets called Acute Sinusitis, Tonsillitis, Sore Throat, Laryngitis, Pleurisy, Bronchiolitis, and Pneumonia for the other types of infection shown in the diagram.

 Note: chronic bronchitis is a separate illness and is not dealt with here.
-See the separate leaflet called Chronic Obstructive Pulmonary Disease for more details.
+See the separate leaflet called Chronic Obstructive Pulmonary Disease (COPD) for more details.

 Acute bronchitis symptoms

 The main symptom is cough.
 You may also develop a high temperature (fever), headache, cold symptoms and aches and pains.
 Symptoms typically peak after 2-3 days and then gradually clear.
 However, it commonly takes 2-3 weeks for the cough to go completely after the other symptoms have gone.
 This is because inflammation in the airways caused by the infection may take some time to settle.